 ARIEL APOLINARIO - ASSISTANT VOLLEYBALL COACH

-Apolinario is in his first season at Rice after spendingthe previous two seasons (2014-15) as an assistant coach at Ohio University.
+Apolinario joined the Owls as an assistant coach in 2016 after spending the previous two seasons (2014-15) as an assistant coach at Ohio University.

 During his two years with the Bobcats, Apolinario assisted as defensive coordinator while also assisting in recruiting, scouting, in-season and out-of-season scheduling, and working specifically with setters and middles.
 Apolinario helped guide Ohio to a combined 48-14 record in his two seasons, which included a stellar 29-3 mark in the Mid-American Conference.
 In his tenure the Bobcats produced eight all-conference selections and 12 academic all-conference members.

 In 2015, the Bobcats went 25-8 (13-3) and advanced to the NCAA Tournament for the first time in school history before falling to BYU in the opening round.